rolled-bit/rolled-bit/README.md

 ### Reset the chain

-If you want to reset the chain, you can change the START_SYNC configuration to the current Bitcoin block height, delete the old database folders and re-run the node.
+If you want to reset the chain, you can change the START_SYNC configuration to the current Bitcoin block height (if you are running regtest, use your own chain's block height), delete the old database folders and re-run the node.
 What this does it that it will start off with an entirely new state, ignoring all transactions done in the past, therefore making an entirely new chain.

 This is alos mentioned again in `try-it-out.md`.